top of page

 St. Louis is easy to navigate.

 Now, this part of St. Louis' preceding reputation is true.
-It's comfortable, convenient and, for all intents and purposes, a 25-minute city.
-If you fall in love with a sandwich on The Hill, a trail in St. Charles or a gallery in the Central West End, you can get back to enjoy them without living next door.
+It's comfortable, convenient, and, for all intents and purposes, a 25-minute city.
+If you fall in love with a sandwich on The Hill, a trail in St. Charles, or a gallery in the Central West End, you can get back to enjoying them without living next door.

 The days of spending hours commuting or heading out on grueling missions just to run a few errands are over.
 Monday through Friday, apart from accident backups, traffic on most major roads could be aptly described as mildly annoying on either end of the day – and that's by St. Louis standards (laughable by yours).
 If one is, say, out the door by 7:00 a.m. or leaving work after 6:00 p.m., they'll never see traffic.
 On weekends, there's virtually none.